kengibson1111/tour-of-go/README.md

 ## Lessons

-* pointers - oh yeah, golang has pointers.
-This is where I think golang starts to kick ass in the runtime.
-The pointers are not quite like C pointers because there is no arithmetic.
-But the efficiencies are there, and pointer arithmetic can venture into illegal process memory space anyway :).
-Function call stacks can be really tight like in C. This lesson is focusing only on a pointer to a primitive type.

 * structs - and the fun continues. objects?
 Uh, no. And there is a way to define and export a "method" meant specifically for a struct, but that's later.
 Functions, pointers, structs - back to the future.
 For this lesson I would assume that the struct instance is being created on the stack (not heap).
 Whether or not